Childminder Safeguarding Q&A

 When would you inform Ofsted if you had concerns about a colleague?

-- If a staff member was suspected of abusing a child, you would immediately suspend them, pending investigation by the local authority.
-You would also inform Ofsted.
+If a staff member was suspected of abusing a child, you would immediately suspend them, pending investigation and also inform Ofsted.

 How long do you have to report concerns to Ofsted?